Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

 `used script (Ts_Te_maker.r)`

-<p align="justify"> The first useful script in this section is "the random_sampler.r" script, which randomly samples 100 from a given distribution of tree.
-The last script "run_Model_selection.sh" is relatively straightforward and directly extract the Ts Te value for each replicate from a designated PyRate output directory, and merge them into a single file. </p>
+<p align="justify"> The first useful script in this section is "the random_sampler.r" script, which randomly samples 100 from a given distribution of trees.
+The last script "run_Model_selection.sh" is relatively straightforward and directly extracts the Ts Te value for each replicate from a designated PyRate output directory, and merges them into a single file. </p>

 ### 2.3 Estimating lineage through time per habitat